factor/factor/reference/compiler-next3-vectorization-20260909/README.md

 tree: each unique leaf pair budgets two gather instructions plus two possible tagged/integer conversions, and five instructions cover extraction, output tagging and moves.
 The saved arithmetic count must strictly exceed that budget.
-Regions with more than 256 arithmetic definitions are rejected;
+Regions with fewer than 20 or more than 256 arithmetic definitions are rejected;
 currently only one pair is packed per region.

 ## Ordinary-source witness

-`kernels.factor` defines a two-channel, twelve-round keyed XOR/add mixing kernel using only scalar fixnum operations.
+`kernels.factor` defines a two-channel, twelve-round keyed XOR/add mixing kernel using scalar bitwise XOR and the private unchecked wrapping `math.private:fixnum+fast` primitive.
+This does not claim vectorization of generic overflow-checking `+`.
 It contains no vector type or SIMD intrinsic.
 This additional representative scalar microkernel is **not** a claim that an existing 26-workload benchmark was vectorized.